 There are several theories about why Emmett Till’s face was so deformed.
 Some say that he was beaten so severely that his features were permanently damaged.
 Others claim that his killers intentionally mutilated his face in order to send a message to other African Americans.

-See also What The Photo Game
+See also Benefits Of Photo Facial

 Whatever the reason, Emmett Till’s brutal murder and disfigurement remains a stark reminder of the racism and violence that African Americans have faced for centuries.
 We must never forget the sacrifices that he and so many others have made in the fight for equality and justice.